-XenServer 5.5 third-party tools help solutions providers fill in the gaps when it comes to customers' implementation
+XenServer 5.5 third-party tools help solutions providers fill in the gaps when it comes to customers' implementation and management issues.

 With Citrix Systems XenServer 5.5, you automatically get the XenCenter 5.5 management tool.
 Although XenCenter 5.5 has many useful features, it doesn't include everything solutions providers need for their virtualization management offerings.
 In this article, you'll get an overview of three of the most useful XenServer 5.5 third-party tools for planning and managing a customer's XenServer environment.